binaryphile/kaizen/README.md

 Installation
 ============

-First clone [sorta] and add its `lib` to your PATH.
+First clone [sorta] and [nano] and add their `lib`s to your path.

-Then clone this repository and add its `lib` directory to your PATH.
+Then clone this repository and add its `lib` directory to your path.

 Usage
 =====